 Figure~\ref{fig:standard_YM} displays the predicted contact lens mechanics and eye deformations for the heterogeneous eye model.
-The contact lens mechanics, shown in Figures\ref{fig:standard_YM}{\bf A} and {\bf B} are similar to the homogeneous eye model (constant Young's modulus) results presented in Figure~\ref{fig:standard}{\bf A} and {\bf B}.
-The main changes introduced by a spatially-depend Young's modulus are shown in the ocular displacement plots, Figure~\ref{fig:standard_YM}{\bf C}-{\bf F}.
+The contact lens mechanics shown in Figures\ref{fig:standard_YM}{{\bf A}--{\bf B}} are similar to the homogeneous eye model (constant Young's modulus) results presented in Figure~\ref{fig:standard}{\bf {\bf A}--{\bf B}}.
 The largest relative difference in the suction pressure in the homogeneous vs the heterogeneous model is $0.02\%$ at the center of the eye $r=0$~cm.
-Qualitatively, the displacement on the ocular surface for the heterogeneous model (Figure~\ref{fig:standard_YM}{\bf C}) varies along the radial coordinate $r$ similarly to the homogeneous model (Figure~\ref{fig:standard}{\bf C}), except at the edge of the lens ($r=0.7$~cm) where assuming a spatially-dependent Young's modulus in the limbus smooths out the effect of the suction pressure on the ocular surface (no local minimum or maximum of the surface displacement shown in Figure~\ref{fig:standard_YM}{\bf C} at $r=0.7$~cm compared to Figure~\ref{fig:standard}{\bf C}).
-The model predicts peaks of $||\vector{u}||$ $6.2$ times higher in the corneal and limbus regions when comparing the heterogeneous model to the homogeneous model.
-Similarly, the plots of the radial, vertical and normal displacement on the reference ocular domain $\Omega$ in Figures~\ref{fig:standard_YM}{\bf D}-{\bf F}, have similar contour plots comparing to the homogeneous model results (Figures~\ref{fig:standard}{\bf D}-{\bf F}), with a displacement up to $7$ times higher in magnitude for the heterogeneous model scenario.
-Note that accounting for a very small Young's modulus in the center of the eye reduces how much the negative vertical and normal displacements in the center of the eye extends inside the ocular domain of $0.2$~cm, since the contour line separating the cornea (negative displacement) to the limbus (negative displacement) extend to $-0.8$~cm in the homogeneous eye model and only to $-0.6$~cm in the heterogeneous eye model results.
+The main changes introduced by a spatially-dependent Young's modulus are shown in the ocular displacement plots of Figure~\ref{fig:standard_YM}{\bf C}--{\bf F}.
+Qualitatively, the displacement on the ocular surface for the heterogeneous model (Figure~\ref{fig:standard_YM}{\bf C}) varies along the radial coordinate $r$ similar to the homogeneous model (Figure~\ref{fig:standard}{\bf C}), except at the edge of the lens ($r=0.7$~cm), where assuming a spatially-dependent Young's modulus in the limbus smooths out the effect of the suction pressure on the ocular surface (no local minimum or maximum of the surface displacement shown in Figure~\ref{fig:standard_YM}{\bf C} at $r=0.7$~cm compared to Figure~\ref{fig:standard}{\bf C}).
+The model predicts peaks of $||\vector{u}||$ $6$ times higher in the corneal and limbus regions when comparing the heterogeneous model to the homogeneous model.
+Similarly, the plots of the radial, vertical, and normal displacements on the reference ocular domain $\Omega$ in Figures~\ref{fig:standard_YM}{\bf D}--{\bf F} have similar contour plots when compared to the homogeneous model results (Figures~\ref{fig:standard}{\bf D}--{\bf F}), with a displacement up to $7$ times higher in magnitude for the heterogeneous model scenario.
+The normal displacement for the interior points of the domain $\Omega$ in Figure~\ref{fig:standard_YM}{\bf F} is computed in the same manner described for Figure~\ref{fig:standard}{\bf F}.
+Note that accounting for a very small Young's modulus in the center of the eye reduces how much the negative vertical and normal displacements in the center of the eye extends inside the ocular domain of $0.2$~cm, since the contour line that separates the cornea (negative displacement) to the limbus (positive displacement) extends to $-0.8$~cm in the homogeneous eye model and only to $-0.6$~cm in the heterogeneous eye model results.